clhenrick/cartodb-tutorial/README.md

 ## Resources
 ### Learning
 - CartoDB [Map Academy](http://academy.cartodb.com/).
-What we did today comes from here.
+Much of what we covered in this tutorial comes from here.
 - Intro to [using PostGIS with CartoDB](https://github.com/csvsoundsystem/nicar-cartodb-postgis/blob/gh-pages/README.md#postgis) by [Michael Keller](https://github.com/mhkeller)

 ### Reference